dragonish/obsidian-heading-decorator/README.md

 - `--source-heading-decorator-margin`: the margin of the heading decorator in the source mode.
 - `--source-heading-decorator-translate`: the translating vector value of the heading decorator in the source mode.
 - `--outline-heading-decorator-margin`: the margin of the heading decorator in the outline plugin.
+- `--quiet-outline-heading-decorator-margin`: the margin of the heading decorator in the "Quiet Outline" plugin.
 - `--file-explorer-heading-decorator-margin`: the margin of the heading decorator in the "Headings in Explorer" plugin.

 For example, to adjust the spacing in the reading view to `8px`: